-Related posts is the most sophisticated navigation widget — the plugin needs an algorithm to determine which posts are related, after all.
+A related posts widget is the most sophisticated navigation widget — the plugin needs an algorithm to determine which posts are related, after all.

 The Contextual Related Posts widget uses both a post’s title and content to discover related posts.
 However, you can omit posts or entire categories from the search should you wish.
 Related posts can be displayed with thumbnails, plus the posts are cached to increase website speed.

-9. Monarch (with Elegant Themes Membership from $89/year)
+9. Monarch (with Elegant Themes Membership from $89 a year)

 Most of us are already adding social sharing buttons to our blog posts — if you aren’t, why not?
 However, not enough bloggers realize that the sidebar area is a great place to slap a load of social follow buttons.

 Instead of your media library, perhaps you’d prefer to pull your images straight from Instagram.
-If so, you need the Instagram Feed plugin.
-It has scored a perfect 5/5 rating over 300,000 downloads — no mean feat.
+If so, you need the Smash Balloon Social Photo Feed plugin (formerly known as Instagram Feed, before a trademark issue forced the developer to change the name).
+It’s active on 900,000-plus sites, and has scored a perfect 5/5 rating on more than 2,400 reviews, which is quite impressive.

-The plugin lets you display thumbnails, medium-sized, and full-sized images.
-You can also mix-and-match multiple Instagram accounts.
+The plugin lets you display thumbnails, medium-sized and full-sized images, and you can also mix-and-match multiple Instagram accounts.
 The images don’t have to be from your account either — you can display images from any non-private account.
 And, if visitors like what they see, they can choose to load additional images by clicking a Load More button.

-If you’re looking for more dynamic sidebar images, you might want to consider a slider plugin.
+If you’re looking for more dynamic sidebar images, you may want to consider a slider plugin.

-With a powerful feature set and affordable price tag, WinningWP recently declared Slider Revolution the best WordPress slider plugin.
+With a powerful feature set and affordable price tag, Slider Revolution was recently named by WinningWP as the best WordPress slider plugin.
 It ships with a dedicated slider widget, letting you place scrolling images in any widgetized area.